We measure chloride in lake Lauwersmeer

 • Safe and responsible

-We only take measurements when there is enough fresh water to flush away the salt.
+We only take measurements when there is enough freshwater to flush away the saltwater.
 After the measurements were taken, the chloride content was comparable to the initial situation.
-The locks are only opened when there is a small difference in water level between the Wadden Sea and Lauwersmeer and when the tide is going out.
+The locks are only opened when there is a small difference in water level between the Wadden Sea and lake Lauwersmeer and when the tide is going out.
 This ensures safety for the lock complex and water quality.

 • All measurements could be monitored by the administrators, allowing us to intervene if necessary.